HDI-AI/HuggingfaceDiscordInterface/README.md

 ## License

-See `LICENSE.txt` for more information.
+1. See `LICENSE.txt` for the information specific to the HDI software license.
+2. The dependencies of this software use, [Apache License 2.0](https://www.apache.org/licenses/)
+3.

 ## Contact